ahmad-mokhtar/ahmad-mokhtar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student in Algebraic Geometry at Simon Fraser University.
 I am interested in Fano schemes (which parametrize linear spaces on varieties), toric geometry, toric degenerations and computational algebraic geometry.
 My Ph.D. advisor is <a href='https://www.sfu.ca/~nilten/'>Nathan Ilten</a>.
+Here is my full [CV](/assets/pdf/cv.pdf).

 I am co-organizing the SFU graduate student seminar in number theory and algebraic geometry ([gradieNTAG](/gradieNTAG/)) together with Sharon Robins.

 In my free time I like to read books, hike and ice skate.
-One of the craziest hike I have done was the <a href='https://www.google.com/maps/search/?api=1&query=statlu+and+brotherhood+lake+trailhead'>Statlu and Brotherhood lake trail</a> in Fraser Valley, BC, Canada.
+One of the craziest hikes I have done was the <a href='https://www.google.com/maps/search/?api=1&query=statlu+and+brotherhood+lake+trailhead'>Statlu and Brotherhood lake trail</a> in Fraser Valley, BC, Canada.
 The roundtrip to the upper lake took eleven hours.